-- Laptop battery drains to 0% while powered off – This is a fairly common problem, and it’s usually caused by Connected Standby feature.
-To disable this feature completely, you’ll have to make a few registry changes.
+For instance, many complained that their laptop battery drains to 0% while powered off.
+This is a fairly common problem, and it’s usually caused by the Connected Standby feature.

 - Check your battery health